Leandro-Gertrudes/fdf/README.md

 ### 🔹 Perspective Projection

-Here, the rays converge toward a vanishing point.
-Objects farther away appear smaller, creating a more realistic depth.
+In perspective projection, parallel lines converge toward the vanishing point.
+Lines that are parallel in reality (like train tracks) appear to meet at a distant point, called the vanishing point.
+Additionally, objects appear larger when they are closer to the viewer, and smaller as they move farther away.
+This technique makes drawings more realistic and closer to how we perceive the world.

 **Formula:**
 ```